steve206/vagrant/README.md

 # vagrant
-Helpful vagrantfiles, ocassionally accompanied by a bootstrap.sh
+vagrant files for various use cases.
+Some include a bootstrap.sh